Torreya taxifolia: List the species as endangered

 Globally, Torreya taxifolia has been listed as a "critically endangered" species on the IUCN Red List of Threatened Species since 1998.
 Determinations made by the International Union for the Conservation of Nature primarily affect international trade prohibitions.
 Within-habitat restrictions and commercial trade are promulgated and administered in the United States by the federal government and relevant states.

 In 1984, the U.S. Fish and Wildlife Service listed Torreya taxifolia as endangered, in accordance with the Endangered Species Act of 1973, as amended prior to that time.
 This action was preceded by several federally sponsored overviews of plants for early consideration, and finally by a proposal to list the species, published in the Federal Register in 1983.
 The federal proposal included information on existing state regulations in Florida and in Georgia that offered protection for the species, and the additional protection that federal listing would provide:"Torreya taxifolia is offered protection under Florida Law, Chapter 65—426, Section 865.06 which includes prohibitions concerning taking, transport, and the selling of plants listed under that law.
 Torreya taxifolia is also included under Georgia's Wild Flower Preservation Act of 1973 which prohibits taking from public lands and intrastate transport and sale of certain rare plant species.
 The Endangered Species Act would offer additional protection for the species through the recovery process and interstate/international trade prohibitions."

 While listing offers legal protection, preventing extinction and working toward full recovery require plans and actions.
 Two years after declaring the species as endangered, in 1986 the U.S. Fish and Wildlife Service published a recovery plan.
 The chief tactic was to produce a genetically diverse collection of trees for reproduction and reintroduction into the wild.
 Other priorities were to protect the habitat of remaining populations, and to study the disease and methods of propagation.

 Only two updates of the federal recovery plan have been published since the 1986 original recovery plan.
 There was an update in 2010 and another in 2020.
 Because the federal publications are mandated to contain complete, factual, and up-to-date information on endangered species, the 2020 update will be the primary reference for sections on this page dealing with conservation actions.
 Policy was also expressed in a legal document in 2021, in the agency's 2021 "Finding on a Petition to Downlist the Florida Torreya."
-This document is primarily relevant in the "Conservation Controversy" section of this page.
+This document is primarily relevant in the "Conservation controversies" section of this page.